EMDR Therapy Tulsa

 Can EMDR Therapy Help?

 You tell yourself you should be different: less weird, less emotional, less insecure, less… you.
-You keep striving, but it’s never enough.
-You achieve things, but it doesn’t land.
-You still feel like a failure waiting for the other shoe to drop.
+You keep striving, you achieve things, but it doesn’t land.
+You still feel like a failure, disconnected.
 Sometimes you wonder if it will ever change.
-If you’ll ever feel safe in your own body, or good enough just as you are.

 You aren’t weak and you haven’t failed.